Glee (TV series): Broadcast

 Glee has been syndicated for broadcast in many countries worldwide, including Australia, where cast members visited to promote the show prior to its September 2009 debut on Network Ten.
 Midway through season four, Glee was moved to Network Ten's digital channel Eleven due to poor ratings.
 It also airs in Canada on City and, previously, Global, New Zealand, Fiji, and Trinidad and Tobago.
 It is broadcast in South Africa, where Fox beams the episodes directly to the M-Net broadcast center in Johannesburg rather than delivering the tapes.
-Asian countries that broadcast Glee include Bangladesh, the Philippines, India, Malaysia, and Singapore.
+Asian countries that broadcast Glee include Bangladesh, the Philippines, India, Malaysia, and Singapore and Myanmar.

 All the episodes of the series were announced to be arriving on Disney+ in Latin America in February 2021.
 In the United States, the series was made available on Disney+ and Hulu starting on June 1, 2022, following its December 2021 departure from Netflix after over seven years, as well as a year on Prime Video.

-UK trademark dispute
+British trademark dispute

-In the United Kingdom, E4 broadcast the first two seasons of Glee, showing episodes months after they were first aired in the US.
-Sky 1 broadcast the series starting with the third season, airing episodes two days after their US broadcast.
-However, the show has come under a trademark dispute in the UK with the Glee Club, a small chain of independent live stand-up comedy and live music venues.
+In the United Kingdom, E4 broadcast the first two seasons of Glee, showing episodes months after they were first aired in the United States.
+Sky 1 broadcast the series starting with the third season, airing episodes two days after their American broadcast.
+However, the show has come under a trademark dispute in the United Kingdom with the Glee Club, a small chain of independent live stand-up comedy and live music venues.
 In February 2014, a High Court judge ruled that the show "diluted and tarnished" the reputation of the comedy club chain.
 In a later ruling in July 2014, the High Court ordered Fox to use a different title for the show in the UK, saying there was a "likelihood of confusion" between the two brands.
 In February 2016, Fox lost an appeal against the decision.